XuaTheGrate/Kamisato/README.md

-# Kamisato Ayaka - A Discord bot for Genshin Impact players

-A utility bot to aid Genshin Impact players in their quest through Teyvat.
+# Kamisato Ayaka - A utility bot to aid Genshin Impact players in their quest through Teyvat.

 ### Table of Contents